EdJaPe/CSCI345-Course-Materials/Syllabus.md

 Go to [https://turnin.ecst.csuchico.edu](https://turnin.ecst.csuchico.edu "Tyson's Turnin System") and create a new account.

-Once you create an account, log on and enroll in CINS 465, make sure you enroll in the correct section.
+Once you create an account, log on and enroll in CSCI 444, make sure you enroll in the correct section.

 **I WILL DROP YOU FROM THE CLASS IF YOU DO NOT CREATE THIS ACCOUNT**

-You will use this system to turn in your first programming assignment, the rest will be submitted via GitHub.
+You will potentially use this system to turn in some of your assignments, the rest will be submitted via GitHub.

 ## Textbook

-We will not be using a textbook for this course, and will be relying on documentation for the framework.
+We will not be using a textbook for this course.

 ## Attendance